About the club

 We try to be as accessible and affordable to get as many people playing hockey as possible.

-Our Men’s Teams: We have 3 competitive men’s teams playing matches on Saturdays.
-The Men’s 1s play in the London Area Division 4SW, the 2s in 5SW and the Men’s 3s/’Boars’ in 6SW.
+Our Men’s Teams: We have three competitive men’s teams playing matches on Saturdays.
+The Men’s 1s & 2s play in the London Area Division 5SW, the and 3s/’Boars’ in 6SW.

-Our Women’s Teams: Our W1s play on Saturdays in the London Area Division 4SW and we run a friendly 7-a-side session at Harris Morden as we re-build or W2s team for the league next season.
+Our Women’s Teams: Our W1s play on Saturdays in the London Area Division 4SW and our W2s in Division 6SW.

 We also have Mixed and Masters Teams as well as over 10 Junior teams, playing in the London Junior Leagues.